Maia arson crimew

 In March 2021, crimew was indicted by a grand jury in the United States on criminal charges related to her alleged hacking activity between 2019 and 2021.
 The charges were unrelated to the hack of Verkada.
 Her home and her parents' home were raided by the Swiss police at the request of United States authorities, and her electronic devices were seized.
-People used the hashtag "#freetillie" to express support for her in the aftermath of the raid, and the Swiss magazine Republik compared her to Jeremy Hammond and Aaron Swartz.
+People used the hashtag "#freetillie" to express support for her following the raid, and the Swiss magazine Republik compared her to Jeremy Hammond and Aaron Swartz.

-Data and source code leaks
+Early life

+Crimew was born on August 7, 1999, in the Bruch district of Lucerne in the German-speaking region of Switzerland.
+As a teenager, she worked in information technology.
+She was the founding developer of the popular Android launcher "Lawnchair", which has been maintained by a different development team since February 2021.
+A member of the Young Socialists Switzerland, crimew was a candidate for Lucerne City Council in 2020.

+Early leaks

 In July 2020, crimew posted source code from dozens of companies to a GitLab repository.
-She was credited with originating the Nintendo Gigaleak by Bleeping Computer, but she later told Tom's Guide that Nintendo data was not included in the July leak, and that she had never posted Nintendo code to GitLab because the company was "notorious for quick takedowns".
+She was credited by Bleeping Computer with originating the Nintendo Gigaleak, but she later told Tom's Guide that Nintendo data was not included in the July leak, and that she had never posted Nintendo code to GitLab because the company was "notorious for quick takedowns".
 On August 6, 2020, crimew uploaded more than 20 gigabytes of Intel's proprietary data and source code to Mega.
 She obtained the data from another hacker who claimed to have breached Intel around May 2020, and described it as a first installment which would be followed by more leaks related to Intel.
 In January 2021, crimew was involved in a source code leak from Nissan, stating that she acquired the leaked code after learning from an anonymous source about a Bitbucket server that was set up with the default username and password.